NicodemusGurion/nicodemusgurion.github.io/islam/09-theology.md

 The Islamic paradise is a very physical place where people will have sex, and eat food.
 But the food all tastes the same, and they will not poop, but belch out the excrement as musk.

-## Paradise is a brothel
+### Paradise is a brothel

+Everything about the Islamic paradise is designed to appeal to savage desert robbers.

-### Muslim men are rewarded with Houris {#houris}
+#### Muslim men are rewarded with Houris {#houris}

+Surah 56:35-37

 “Indeed, We have produced the women of Paradise in a [new] creation.
 And made them virgins, devoted [to their husbands] and of equal age.”

-(Quran 56:35-37)
+Surah 55:72-74

 “Fair ones reserved in pavilions.
 Untouched before by any man or jinn.”
-(Quran 55:72-74)

-### Houris have large, round, firm, swelling breasts {#breasts}
+#### Houris have large, round, firm, swelling breasts {#breasts}

 “Indeed, for the pious there is a triumph… full-breasted companions of equal age.”
 (Quran 78:31-33)